bayubagusbagaswara/oauth2-authorization-server/README.md

 # Client

 The client is the system that requires access to the protected resources.
 To access resources, the Client must hold the appropriate Access Token.

+# Authorization Server

+This server receives requests from the Client for Access Tokens and issues them upon successful authentication and consent by the Resource Owner.

+# Resource Server

+A server that protects the user's resources and receives access requests from the Client.
+It accepts and validates an Access Token from the Client and return the appropriate resources to it.